 3. The Sidewinder – Lee Morgan

-Like Song For My Father, the title track of this album entrenched itself as a classic jazz standard – called at jam sessions and pickup gigs the world over!
+Like Song For My Father, the title track of this iconic jazz trumpet album entrenched itself as a classic standard – called at jam sessions and pickup gigs the world over!

 Jazz trumpet great Lee Morgan (who we profiled in-depth here) is joined by Joe Henderson on tenor saxophone, Barry Harris on piano, Bob Cranshaw on bass & Billy Higgins on drums.

 Together, they perform 5 heavily blues-influenced originals, composed by Morgan – melodic and grooving, with plenty of complexity just underneath the surface.
 Year: 1964 (Blue Note Records) Key Track: The Sidewinder